 If you arrange to meet, make sure it’s in a public place, tell someone else where you’re going and don’t give away too much information too quickly.

-- The sender’s email address doesn’t match the organisation’s real website address.
+- the email claims to be from a trusted organisation, but the sender’s email address doesn't match the organisation’s real website address

-- The email uses a general greeting like ‘dear customer’ instead of your actual name.
+- the message uses a general greeting like ‘dear customer’ instead of your actual name

-- There’s a sense of urgency, e.g. threatening to close your account if you don’t act immediately.
+- there’s a sense of urgency, such as threatening to close your account if you don’t act immediately

-- You’re asked for personal information, such as your username or password.
+- you’re asked for personal information, such as your username, password or account details.

 How to prevent an online scam

 - Make sure your computer is protected by the latest security and antivirus software.
-Ask a friend or family member to help or check out Which? advice here.
+Follow Which? advice about making your computer secure and finding the best antivirus software.

-- When shopping online make sure that a site is secure before entering payments details – a secure website address starts with https and should have a padlock symbol in the browser window.
+- When shopping online make sure that a site is secure before entering payment details – a secure website address starts with https and should have a padlock symbol in the browser window.

-- Never follow links in emails from unknown senders – go to your browser and type in the real website address yourself.
+- Never follow links in messages from unknown senders – go to your internet browser and type in the real website address yourself.

 - Be wary who you give your personal details to, such as your name, address, date of birth.

-- Never reply to scam emails, even to tell them to leave you alone!
-This only lets the sender know that your email address is active and they are likely to send you more.
+- Never reply to scam messages, even to tell them to leave you alone!
+This only lets the sender know that your email address, or social media account, is active and they are likely to send you more.

 What to do if you're caught out by an online scam